When Does Your Body Stop Producing Collagen?

 You may notice aging and wear and tear signs when your body stops producing enough collagen.

-Collagen depletion can reduce skin elasticity, increase wrinkles and fine lines on the face and neck, and weaker joints and bone health.
+Collagen depletion can reduce skin elasticity, increase wrinkles and fine lines on the face and neck, and weaken joints and bone health.

 As you age, your body begins to produce less collagen than you break down, which makes it essential to take steps towards increasing your collagen stores naturally.